Home » All Recipes » Lemon Crinkle Cookies

 Lemon Crinkle Cookies

 These soft and chewy Lemon Crinkle Cookies are the perfect cookie to enjoy with cup of tea!
-These sweet little bites are surprisingly easy to make and owe their bright, delicate flavour to fresh lemon juice.
+These sweet little bites are surprisingly easy to make and owe their bright, delicate flavor to fresh lemon juice.

 This recipe is one for my lemon-loving friends!
-As far as desserts go, lemon flavoured ones are up there with chocolate as my all-time favourite desserts.
+As far as desserts go, lemon flavored ones are up there with chocolate as my all-time favourite desserts.
 These Lemon Crinkle Cookies are no exception.
 They are downright irresistible!

 Lemon Crinkle Cookies piled on a small cooling rack surrounded by lemon wedges.